-Recommended understanding/experience: Successful completion of at least one Semester of Art or Design at Year 10 level.
+Recommended Understandings and Experiences: Successful completion of at least one Semester of Art at Year 10 level.

-In Stage 1 Visual Arts, students explore the work of artists from a range of historical and cultural contexts to understand how art can communicate aspects of personal identity and culture.
-Students will understand how artists manipulate materials, techniques and subject matter to create meaningful art works.
-Students will experiment extensively with selected materials, techniques and styles to improve practical skills and create original works of art which reflect their personal visual aesthetic and express aspects of their personal identity.
+In Stage 1 Visual Arts, you will explore the work of artists from a range of historical and cultural contexts to understand how art can communicate aspects of personal identity and culture.
+You will understand how artists manipulate materials, techniques and subject matter to create meaningful art works.
+You will experiment extensively with selected materials, techniques and styles to improve practical skills and create original works of art which reflect your personal visual aesthetic and express aspects of your personal identity.